ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 The {@link module:font/fontfamily~FontFamily} plugin registers:

-* Dropdown: `'fontFamily'`.
+* The `'fontFamily'` dropdown,
-* Command: `'fontFamily'`.
+* The `'fontFamily'` command.

-	The number of options and their names are based on the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option).
+	The number of options and their names correspond to the {@link module:font/fontfamily~FontFamilyConfig#options `fontFamily.options`} configuration option).

-	You can change font family of the current selection by executing command with proper value:
+	You can change the font family of the current selection by executing the command with a desired value:

 	```js
 	editor.execute( 'fontFamily', { value: 'Arial' } );
 	```

-	The Value passed to `family` corresponds to the first font name in configuration string.
-For default configuration:
+	The Value passed to `family` corresponds to the first font name in the configuration string.
+For the following default configuration:
 	```js
 	fontFamily.options = [
 		'default',